-The "GMP" column in the syllabus defines which of the 4 domains of the Good Medical Practice Framework for Appraisal and Assessment are addressed by each competency.
+Good medical practice is supported by a range of explanatory guidance.
+The 'GMP' column in the syllabus defines which of the four domains of Good Medical Practice are addressed by each competency.

 3.3 Syllabus

 In the tables below, the "Assessment Methods" shown are those that are appropriate as possible methods that could be used to assess each competency.
 Whilst it is expected that all competencies will be achieved it is recognised that not all may be specifically assessed and where they are assessed not every method will be used.
 See section 5.2 for more details.